Music of Vietnam: Rock and heavy metal

-Hip Hop and Rap
+Hip hop and rap

-The early 1990s Hip Hop import into Vietnam.
+The early 1990s hip hop import into Vietnam.
 However, due to language limitations, the number of listeners is not much.
-Until the early 2000s, hip hop begins to grow in Vietnam become a movement of young people.
+Until the early 2000s, hip hop began to grow in Vietnam become a movement of young people.
 Not long after that, the movement quickly subsided and many turned their backs on Hip Hop and Rap.
 Although it can be considered as the freezing period of Vietnamese Hip Hop, it also helps Vietnamese Underground Hip Hop become more stable when the true continues the mission of making this culture ever stronger and promises more and more talents are born from this cradle.

 Until the early 2005s new groups and communities were born Most prominent is Wowy a famous rapper in Vietnam in 2005s, and DSK ("Die Sonnen Kinder" or "Da Sun Kid") is called "King Of Rap".
 After that, he teamed up with Karik to become a very famous rapper couple in Vietnam in 2005s–2010s.
 Another famous rapper in Vietnam is named Suboi, she is the first Vietnamese female rapper to become successful in her country and is considered "Vietnam's queen of hip hop".